safaris since 1995

 Hwange National Park

-Hwange is home to some of Africa’s largest elephant herds and renowned for its wild dog population – this is Zimbabwe’s largest safari wilderness.
+Hwange is home to some of Africa’s largest elephant herds and renowned for its wild dog population - this is the country’s largest safari wilderness.
 Predators are common, buffalo and other big game is exceptional, rhino are present but elusive.
 This massive national park is easily accessed from Victoria Falls.
 It’s a year round option, at its very best in the dry season from August to early November.

 With varied topography and vegetation from arid semi-desert in the west to lush teak forests in the east Hwange National Park is hugely diverse.
 Home to 108 mammal and over 400 bird species, the sheer size of wildlife populations gives it an edge over other regional safari destinations.